Will Smith Player Props: Dodgers vs. Brewers

 Will Smith At The Plate

-- Smith has six doubles, four home runs and 14 walks while batting .306.
+- Smith has six doubles, five home runs and 14 walks while hitting .329.

-- He has gone deep in four games this season (20.0%), homering in 4.4% of his chances at the plate.

-- Smith has had at least one RBI in 45.0% of his games this year (nine of 20), with more than one RBI four times (20.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Smith has had an RBI in 10 games this season (47.6%), including five multi-RBI outings (23.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.